Button Quail Care SheetCoturnix chinensis

-Ask an associate about Petco's selection of books on Button Quails and the variety of Petco Brand products available for the care and happiness of your new pet.
-All Petco Brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center associate about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Because all Button Quail are potential carriers of infectious diseases, such as Chlamydiosis, always wash your hands before and after handling your Button Quail and/or habitat contents to help prevent the potential spread of diseases.
-Work with your avian veterinarian on protocols to treat your bird should the bird contract Chlamydiosis.
+Because all button quails are potential carriers of infectious diseases, such as Salmonella bacteria, always wash your hands before and after handling your button quail and/or habitat contents to help prevent the potential spread of diseases.

-Pregnant women, children under the age of 5 and people with weakened immune systems should contact their physician before purchasing and/or caring for a Button Quail and should consider not having a Button Quail as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing and/or caring for a button quail and should consider having a pet other than a button quail.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+Note: The information in this care sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian.